 PLAC (LP-PLA2) – measures the amount of inflammation inside your arteries.

 Small dense LDL - atherogenic particles that are easily oxidized and penetrate the arterial endothelium to form plaque.

 Triglycerides – type of fat in your blood that is made in the body and also comes from the food you eat.
 Extra calories (largely from excess carbohydrates) are turned into triglycerides and stored in fat cells for later use.
 If you eat more calories than your body needs, your triglyceride level may be high.
 High triglyceride level is a risk factor for atherosclerosis, heart attack, stroke, and type 2 diabetes.

-Blood – A test kit will be mailed to you along with instructions for having your blood drawn at a participating lab.
-Please note an additional blood draw fee will be required.
+A test kit will be mailed to you from our lab partner, DHA Laboratory, that contains instructions for having your blood drawn at a participating lab.
+Please note, an additional blood draw fee will be required.

 All tests are authorized and reviewed by a physician from our partner laboratory.